Agoric/agoric-sdk/packages/SwingSet/docs/networking.md

 port.addListener(handler).then(() => console.log('listener is active'))
 ```

-Of all the methods, `onAccept` is the interesting one.
+`onAccept()` is the most important method.
 It is called with a `remote` endpoint, which tells you the address of the `Port` at the other end, where someone else called `.connect`.
 You can use this to decide if you want to accept the connection, or what sort of authority to exercise in response to messages arriving therein.

 If you choose to accept, your `onAccept` method must return a `Promise` that fires with a `ConnectionHandler`.
 This will be used just like the one you would pass into `connect()`.
 To decline, throw an error.